-Can I cut a neighbour’s tree overhanging my yard?
+Can I cut a neighbor’s tree overhanging my yard?

-- Do I need a permit from council to trim a tree?
+- Do I need a permit from the council to trim a tree?

-- Do I need permission from my neighbour to trim their tree?
+- Do I need permission from my neighbor to trim their tree?

 Everything revolving around neighbour’s trees is guided and controlled by the Tree Disputes Between Neighbours Act 2006.

 As a result, in most parts of NSW, you have to obtain consent from a neighbour before you can cut their overhanging trees.
 This is for trees that do not require a permit from the council.

 For trees that require a permit from the council, you will also need your neighbour to sign a permit application form for the council to approve any tree works.

 However, in some councils, if the tree is not protected by the council, you are free to cut or trim overhanging leaves, roots or branches extending into your boundary provided you do not damage the rest of the tree.

 As a result, you should check with your council to find out.

 It is the responsibility of a tree owner to prune any overhanging branches that are breaching a neighbour’s boundary.